-In our seventh iteration of this exercise and at the snapshot date, Iglu.com's mean gender pay gap was calculated to be 15.2%.
-This represents a similar score to our 2021 and our 2022 reports although a slight regression from last year.
+In our seventh iteration of this exercise and at the snapshot date, Iglu.com's mean gender pay gap was calculated to be 15.4%.
+This represents a similar score to our 2021, 2022, and our 2023 reports although a slight regression from last year.
 Although this is not what we had expected or hoped we are pleased that we have been able to scale the business without some of the systemic issues that caused our gender pay gap at similar headcounts previously.
 There is still an overall trend of improvement over the reports but this year gives us cause to analyse our progress further.
 Our continuing challenge with reporting gender pay gap figures is the comparison of commission earning roles to non commission earning roles used in the holistic figure above.
-When we compare only our non commission earning roles against each other we calculate a figure of only 6.1%.
-This trend is also similar for our commission earning population which when compared directly within the population gives a gender pay gap of 11.4%.
-While this is higher than our non commission roles it is still a significant reduction year on year from our combined mean gender pay gap figure.
 There is also some intrinsic year on year volatility with commission earning roles as total earnings can change drastically based on individual circumstances with no link to gender.

-Our median pay gap is 20% which has reduced significantly from 24% last year.
+Our median pay gap is 14.7% which has reduced significantly from 20% last year.
 Although this is higher than some previous years this has now returned to the downward trend we had previously seen.

-Gender Pay Gap by Quartile, April 2023
+Gender Pay Gap by Quartile, April 2024

 Workforce by Pay Quartile Mean pay gap per quartile

-Q1 М 60.7% -4.3%
+Q1 М 58.6% 3.7%

-F 39.3%
+F 41.4%

-Q2 М 49.4% -0.7%
+Q2 М 50.0% -1.7%

-F 50.6%
+F 50.0%

-Q3 М 50.6% 1.0%
+Q3 М 49.8% 0.7%

-F 49.4%
+F 50.2%

-Q4 М 24.6% -2.0%
+Q4 М 30.7% -0.5%

-F 75.4%
+F 69.3%

-In April 2023 Iglu.com had a small shift in the balance of employees, employing a 46:54 split of men and women.
-This shifts from a 49:51 split of men and women in 2022 and marks a significant shift towards a female population.
-Once our numbers are investigated, the mean gap continues to be driven largely by the males in Q3 as per previous reports.
-We can continue to report a closed gender pay gap in favour of female workers in all other quartiles and the gap is just 1% in the third quartile.

-While this should continue to be celebrated it must be monitored to ensure we are achieving equity and no discrimination positive or negative is occurring when we are taking decisions on pay.
+In April 2024 Iglu.com had a small shift in the balance of employees, employing a 47:53 split of men and women.
+This continues the trend from 2023 and as a significant shift towards a female population.
+Once our numbers are investigated, the mean gap is driven by males in the first quartile, this shows we have successfully closed our larger pay gap in the third quartile to within 1 percent.
+We can continue to report a closed gender pay gap in favour of female workers in all other quartiles While this should continue to be celebrated it must be monitored to ensure we are achieving equity and no discrimination positive or negative is occurring when we are taking decisions on pay.
 Figures close to 0 are our goal.
 The proportion of female employees in our top two quartiles have increased showing more diverse and fair hiring is continuing to shape our organisation positively.